 Maintaining a Worry-Free Tax Impound Account Starts with These Practices

-Our experts have deep expertise in the ways that payroll tax management can go wrong, as well as knowing the best practices for making sure things stay on track.
+We have deep expertise in the ways that payroll tax management can go wrong, as well as knowing the best practices for making sure things stay on track.
 Everything starts by being diligent in the practices by which you keep your tax impound accounts accurate, up-to-date and audit ready.

 Soraya Badua-Zamudio, manager of client fund management at Payroll Tax Management, shares her recommendations below: